-As Group Leader of Cancer and Stem Cell Biology at the Institute, she heads a team conducting research into leukaemia stem cells – stem cells in blood cancer that have the capacity to divide indefinitely and produce new copies of themselves (self-renewal), as well as to generate multiple cell types.
+As Group Leader of Cancer and Stem Cell Biology at the Institute, she heads a team conducting research into leukaemia stem cells – stem cells in blood cancer that have the capacity to divide indefinitely and produce new copies of themselves (self-renewal), as well as to resist standard chemotherapy and promote tumour growth.

 Jenny’s research efforts are focused on acute myeloid leukaemia (AML), a type of leukaemia that is more difficult to treat and has a worse prognosis than the more common type of leukaemia in children, acute lymphoblastic leukaemia (ALL).
-In AML, leukaemia stem cells tend to be very drug resistant and, because of their capacity for self-renewal, often cause relapse.
-To counter this, Jenny and her group are working on a new therapeutic strategy – one that disrupts stem cell self-renewal.
+In AML, leukaemia stem cells tend to be highly drug resistant and, because of their capacity for self-renewal, often cause disease relapse.
+To counter this, Jenny and her group are working on a new therapeutic strategy that specifically disrupts unique stem cell properties such as self-renewal.

-Jenny and her team have identified several new therapeutic targets in AML and are collaborating with pharmaceutical companies to find clinical-grade drugs that prove effective against these, with the aim of translating this research into clinical trials in patients with AML.
-The team recently demonstrated one such drug to be effective in targeting leukaemia stem cells in preclinical disease models (Cancer Cell 2020).
+Jenny and her team have identified several new therapeutic targets in AML and are collaborating with pharmaceutical companies to find clinical-grade drugs that prove effective against these, with the aim of translating the research findings into clinical trials in patients with AML.
+The team recently demonstrated one such drug to be effective in targeting leukaemia stem cells in preclinical disease models (Cancer Cell?2020).
 This treatment is currently under consideration for clinical trials based on availability of research funds.